 The Section also embarks on an awareness creation programme to promote production of legume crops such as soya beans and sun hemp (the latter is a legume used as green manure).
 The Section has facilitated the formation of a Soya bean Task Force comprising of farmers, Seed suppliers, MOA’s technical personnel and a partner NGO, to promote soya bean production in the country.

 The grouping of grain legume farmers has made information dissemination by the Ministry and input sales by legume seed producers very easy and manageable.
 The farmers’ group is in the process of becoming a cooperative society.
 The association is engaged in talks with the World Food Programme in for marketing their produce.
+This section of Malkerns Research also provides the following services for the Swazi Citizens:

 Who can apply for the service